Present Progressive Tense in English Grammar

 James is meeting his friend Brad in town tonight.
 Brad is working there as a tour guide over the summer.

 James is in the town centre now.
 Look!
-James is taking a picture of another tourist.
+James is taking a picture with another tourist.

 When to use the English Present Progressive Tense